-674.15 Destination Facility Customer Pickup Verification
+672.15 Destination Facility Customer Pickup Verification

-The retail associate must take the following steps when the recipient or his or her designee arrives to pick up the Express Mail Hold For Pickup shipment:
+The retail associate must take the following steps when the recipient or his or her designee arrives to pick up the Priority Mail Express Hold For Pickup shipment:

 - a.
-Ensure that the recipient or his or her designee presents: - (1) A valid government-issued photo identification for verification. - (2) The name and address of the recipient as they appear on Label 11-HFPU. - (3) The last 4 digits of the tracking number. - b.
+Ensure that the recipient or his or her designee presents: - (1) A valid government-issued photo identification for verification.

+- (2) The name and address of the recipient as they appear on Label 11-HFPU. - (3) The last 4 digits of the tracking number. - b.
 On Label 11-HFPU, annotate the delivery date, time, and employee initials. - c.
-Scan the Express Mail Hold For Pickup shipment barcode delivered with POS or with the hand-held scanner when the shipment is released to the recipient or his or her designee.
+Scan the Priority Mail Express Hold For Pickup shipment barcode delivered with POS or with the hand-held scanner when the shipment is released to the recipient or his or her designee.

-674.2 Post Office to Addressee Service
+672.2 Post Office to Addressee Service

-Any Next Day Post Office to Addressee Service item presented under 137.541 must be delivered to the addressee within the designated delivery area of the destination facility by noon or 3 p.m. of the next day.
+Any Next Day Post Office to Addressee Service item presented under 137.521 must be delivered to the addressee within the designated delivery area of the destination facility by noon or 3 P.M. of the next day.
 If an item cannot be delivered on the first attempt these procedures (unless when forwarding or return service is provided) must be followed:

 - a.
 The time and date when delivery was attempted and the signature of the employee who attempted delivery must be entered in the "Delivery Attempt" block of Label 11-B (or Label 11-F), Express Mail Post Office to Addressee. - b.
 PS Form 3849, Delivery Notice/Reminder/Receipt, is left at the delivery address if delivery cannot be made upon the first attempt (calendar Day 0), to show the item is being held for pickup.
 A second notice will be left on day 3.
 Unclaimed mailpieces will be returned to the sender at close of business on day 5.
 A second delivery attempt will only be made upon customer request. - c.
 The name, address, and hours of operation of the delivery facility where the item is held must be entered on PS Form 3849.
 If the item is transferred to another facility, the first delivery facility must be able to give the customer the appropriate information such as the name and address of the facility to which the item was transferred.
 If PS Form 3849 cannot be left for any reason (e.g., no mail receptacle), the addressee should be telephoned and informed that a delivery was attempted, and where the item may be picked up.
-The date of the telephone attempt or contact must be recorded on Label 11-B (or d.
+The date of the telephone attempt or contact must be recorded on Label 11-B (or Label 11-F).
+Customers may request redelivery online at www.usps.com/redeliver or by calling 800-275-8777. - d.
 If the addressee has requested (in writing) that Next Day Service items be held for a specified day or number of days, then the time and date when the item was available for delivery and the initials of the employee must be entered in the "Delivery Attempt" block of Label 11-B (or Label 11-F).
-The item must be delivered on the next regular delivery day after the specified day or number of days that the item was requested to be held.
+The item must be delivered on the next regular delivery day after the specified day or number of days that the item was requested to be held. - e.
+If delivery cannot be made, the item must be held for 5 calendar days, unless the addressee requests a redelivery. - f.
+Priority Mail Express Waiver of Signature shipments should be delivered without attempting to obtain the customer's signature if the shipment can be delivered to the addressee's mail receptacle or left in another secure location.
+Follow the handheld scanner waiver of signature procedures, capturing the delivery employee's signature image as instructed.